 Peter then joined the bank’s Institutional Funds Department where he managed UK equity and fixed interest portfolios on behalf of pension funds, charities, two quoted investment trusts and an authorised unit trust in the income sector.
 He also advised building societies and local authorities on their holdings of short-term money market instruments.

 During his time in the City, Peter completed the London Business School’s Investment Management Programme and was awarded the Certified Diploma in Accounting and Finance by the Association of Chartered Certified Accountants.

-On starting in practice at the Bar, Peter joined a set of chambers at 11 Old Square which was often referred to as “the building society set” and which later merged to form Radcliffe Chambers.
-A significant proportion of Peter’s work consisted of litigation concerning the enforcement of mortgages and bank guarantees.
-He acted on numerous occasions for a life assurance office in claims for the recovery of advance commission paid to members of its sales force.
-More recently, in 2014, he appeared for the lender in the Court of Appeal in Graves v Capital Home Loans Ltd, one of a limited number of authorities considering the unfair relationships provisions of the Consumer Credit Act in the context of mortgage enforcement.
+On starting in practice at the Bar, Peter joined the set of chambers at 11 Old Square which was often referred to as “the building society set” and which later merged to form Radcliffe Chambers.
+From the beginning, a significant proportion of Peter’s work consisted of litigation concerning the enforcement of mortgages and bank guarantees.

-Misselling claims in which Peter has acted in recent years have concerned interest rate hedging products (including issues of consequential loss under the FCA’s IRHP Review), collective investment schemes (both onshore and offshore and often involving geared property investments), investment bonds, structured deposits and other structured products, mortgages, pension transfers and a variety of esoteric, anomalous and sometimes fraudulent products (often purchased through the medium of a SIPP).
+In recent years, Peter has been instructed in over a hundred misselling claims.
+These claims have concerned interest rate hedging products (including issues of consequential loss under the FCA’s IRHP Review), collective investment schemes (both onshore and offshore and often involving geared property investments), investment bonds, structured deposits and other structured products, mortgages, pension transfers and a variety of esoteric, anomalous and sometimes fraudulent products (often purchased through the medium of a SIPP).

 Consumer Credit: a timetable for reform (2006) 124LAW (4) 10 (124 Law Ltd)